FuelLabs/fuel-core/deployment/README.md

   Enter a value: yes
 ```

-Terraform then will deploy your VPC network (subnets, route tables, internet & nat gateways) as well as the EKS Cluster and node groups.
+Terraform will deploy your VPC network (subnets, route tables, internet & nat gateways) as well as the EKS Cluster and node groups.

 ## Deploying Fuel Client on k8s